Niall1985/Traffic_Density_Classifier/README.md

 ## 📄 License

-This project is licensed under the terms of the LICENSE file included in this repository.
+This project is licensed under the terms of the MIT LICENSE file included in this repository.

----